harshnambiar/marketplace_backend/README.md

-# Motoko bootcamp : NFT minter.
+# Prelude to the ICPverse NFT Token Standard

 Basic NFT minter inspired by the DIP 721 standard (implementation not guarantee, consider this example as an educational ressource.
 For a production project with DIP721, please take a look at the official DIP721 repo).

 ## Running the project locally

-If you want to test your project locally, you can use the following commands:
+To run the project locally, you can use the following commands:

 ```bash
 # Install dependencies